BobAnkh/BobAnkh/README.md

 ### Hi there 👋

-- :memo: I'm an undergraduate student at Tsinghua University
+- :memo: I'm an undergraduate student at Department of Electronic Engineering, Tsinghua University
 - :book: Here is my [blog](https://blog.bobankh.com)
 - 🔭 I’m currently working on this [repo](https://github.com/BobAnkh/auto-generate-changelog).
 If you are interested in Python or Github Action, make your contributions!
 - :pushpin: I'm currently researching on cloud game